Zuzz001zu/2515105-sedona-2/Readme.md

-A responsive travel website for Sedona, Arizona, developed as the main project for HTML Academy's professional web development course.
+A responsive travel website for Sedona, Arizona, developed as the main project for Bootcamp's professional web development course.
 This project demonstrates semantic HTML markup, modern CSS techniques, and pixel-perfect implementation of provided designs without relying on frameworks.

 # 📋 Project Overview
 Sedona is a two-page website (homepage + catalog) that showcases tourism services in Sedona, Arizona.
 The project emphasizes semantic HTML, accessible markup, and progressive enhancement principles.